mskhc/dev1/content/en/docs/reference/access-authn-authz/extensible-admission-controllers.md

 * A webhook running inside the cluster might cause deadlocks for its own deployment if it is configured to intercept resources required to start its own pods.

-  For example, a mutating admission webhook is configured to admit `CREATE` pod requests only if a certain label is set in the pod (such as `"env": "prod"`).
-The webhook server runs in a deployment which doesn't set the `"env"` label.
+  For example, a mutating admission webhook is configured to admit **create** Pod requests only if a certain label is set in the pod (such as `env: "prod"`).
+However, the webhook server runs as a Deployment that doesn't set the `env` label.
   When a node that runs the webhook server pods becomes unhealthy, the webhook deployment will try to reschedule the pods to another node.
-However the requests will get rejected by the existing webhook server since the `"env"` label is unset, and the migration cannot happen.
+However the requests will get rejected by the existing webhook server since the `env` label is unset, and the replacement Pod cannot be created.
+Eventually, the entire Deployment for the webhook server may become unhealthy.

-  It is recommended to exclude the namespace where your webhook is running with a [namespaceSelector](#matching-requests-namespaceselector).
+If you use admission webhooks to check Pods, consider excluding the namespace where your webhook listener is running, by specifying a [namespaceSelector](#matching-requests-namespaceselector).

 * If the cluster has multiple webhooks configured (possibly from independent applications deployed on